best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 Internal review should be carried out within your teams.
 Reviewing code from those with more and less experience is beneficial.

 ## How do we approach code review?

 ### Pair programming

 > Two heads are better than one.

-This practice combines the code writing and review process into one step.
+This practice combines the code writing and the review process into one step.
 Here, two or three developers work together on a writing a single piece of code.
 Each developer takes turns to actively author parts of the code, while others provide real time feedback on the code being written.

 This encourages developers to think about and vocalise why they are writing code in a particular way.
 It gives reviewers a chance to suggest improvements and question the author's approach as they write the code.
 The rotational aspect of this practice ensures that all team members gain experience from both the author and review perspective.
 From both angles, you'll learn new techniques and practices.

 If used regularly, this approach can help you to get used to receiving constructive feedback and being more open to improve your coding practices.

 ### Remote review